SciSpike/kafka-lab/labs/02-Publish-And-Subscribe/producer.md

 1. Open a terminal in this lesson's root directory.

-2. Start the Kafka and Zookeeper containers using Docker Compose:

-    ```
-    $ docker-compose up
-    ```

-3. Open an additional terminal window in the lesson directory.

-4. Open `producer/src/main/java/app/Producer.java` in your text editor.
+2. Open `producer/src/main/java/app/Producer.java` in your text editor.
 This class is fairly simple Java application but contains all the functionality necessary to operate as a Kafka Producer.
 The application has two main
    responsibilities: